Noise Levels in Soho, Manhattan, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,072 Soho residents, or 92.0%, live above that level.
 By land area, 91.6% of Soho is above 55 dBA.

 Average noise levels for Soho residents, grouped by direction from the center of Soho.
-Southern Soho carries the highest population-weighted average; Western Soho carries the lowest.
-Just 100% of residents in Western Soho live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern Soho.
+The highest population-weighted average is in western Soho; the lowest is in central Soho, where just 94% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Soho